norbajunior/machinist/README.md

 end
 ```

-Now lets see how this could be used:
+Now let's see how this could be used:

 **V1:** A `registered` candidate wants to start its test.